LASER LED CANNON

 Same as above; newer spectrometer software & settings used.

-Spectrographic analysis of the purple LED in this product.
+Spectrographic analysis of the violet LED in this product.

 Same as above; newer spectrometer software & settings used.